babylonlabs-io/vigilante/docs/bitcoind-setup.md

 We will use [Electrs](https://github.com/Blockstream/electrs), a more efficient Electrum server implementation.

+Electrs should be operated on the same node with bitcoind, so that it can directly access the bitcoind filesystem and achieve optimal performance.

 ### 5.1 Install Dependencies

 Ensure you have the necessary dependencies installed: